Egg Donation Program at Reproductive Science Center

 Since its establishment in 1983, the Reproductive Science Center of the Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
 RSC’s clinical pregnancy are greater than 70% per transfer, one of the reasons that patients travel internationally to participate in RSC’s egg donation program.

 RSC has an exceptional in-house egg donor program.
-RSC’s donor registry currently contains the profiles of egg donors, who are ready to be selected by interested recipients who wish to undergo in vitro fertilization (IVF).
-All egg donations in which an RSC Program Egg Donor is selected are anonymous.
+RSC’s donor registry contains the profiles of egg donors who are available to be matched by interested recipients.
+All RSC program donors are fully screened and cleared to complete an IVF cycle.
+All egg donor cycles in which an RSC Program Donor is selected are anonymous.

-RSC egg donor program services include:
+RSC Egg Donor Program services include:

 Another benefit of RSC’s program is its affordable financial aid offerings.

 Donors must complete a lengthy screening process.
 After being screened and chosen by a recipient, the actual process of egg donation takes five weeks.

 Each pregnancy that occurs at RSC has a unique story behind it.
 Read stories of people whose lives were forever changed at RSC.